Laura (1944 film): Plot

-McPherson and Laura kiss, then he locks her into her apartment, warning her to admit no one.
-After he leaves, Lydecker, who had slipped in, retrieves the shotgun, emerges from another room and attempts to kill Laura, saying that if he cannot have her no one can.
-She deflects his shot and flees just as McPherson arrives, and Lydecker is shot down by McPherson's sergeant.
-As he dies, Lydecker whispers "Goodbye, Laura.
+Mark and Laura kiss, and then he locks her into her apartment, warning her to admit no one.
+After he leaves, Waldo, who had slipped in by the kitchen entrance, retrieves the shotgun and attempts to kill Laura, saying that if he cannot have her, no one can.
+She deflects his shot and flees just as Mark arrives.
+Mark's sergeant shoots down Waldo.
+As he dies, Waldo whispers, "Goodbye, Laura.
 Goodbye, my love."